jordisr/poreover/README.md

 We can run a few iterations of gradient descent to train a model on a small dataset.

-`python poreover train --data poreover/examples/training/toy --training_steps 100`
+`poreover train --data poreover/examples/training/toy --training_steps 100`

 Once there is a model to load, we can make a basecall on a sample read (of course, after only a little training on a toy dataset we would not expect it to be very accurate).

-`python poreover call --fast5 poreover/examples/read.fast5 --model run-0 --out test.fasta`
+`poreover call --fast5 poreover/examples/read.fast5 --model run-0 --out test.fasta`

 ### Basecalling a read with a trained model

 We can compare this to the output of a model that has seen more training on a larger dataset.
 In the `models/` directory there are models for pore versions R9 (trained on E.coli) and R9.5 (trained on human).

-`python poreover call --fast5 poreover/examples/read.fast5 --model poreover/models/r9.5 --out read.fasta`
+`poreover call --fast5 poreover/examples/read.fast5 --model poreover/models/r9.5 --out read.fasta`

 ### Decoding a flip-flop trace